 Fighting for custody over your kids can be difficult even in the best of circumstances.
 When a divorce involves a narcissistic parent, the process of determining child custody can become even more nuanced.
 While each child-sharing plan is unique, any arrangement involving a narcissist will require specialized components to try and mitigate potential issues associated with this type of personality disorder.

 Understanding how to approach child custody negotiations with a narcissist may require additional research and preparation on your part.
-One of the biggest challenges of battling for custody with a high conflict personality is that they often don’t play fair.
+One of the biggest challenges of battling for custody with a high conflict personality is that they often do not play fair.

 There are a handful of tactics that a narcissist may try to employ in or out of court to manipulate the situation in their favor.
 With this type of personality disorder, a narcissist believes that they are always right and that they are the best fit for child custody, when in reality they may not be the best parent to your children.

-If you have to go through child custody negotiations with a narcissist or other high conflict personality, consider connecting with an experienced legal advocate from our team.
-One of our attorneys can offer more insight on the common tactics a narcissist uses during a Georgia custody battle.
+If you have to go through a Georgia child custody battle with a narcissist or other high conflict personality, consider connecting with an experienced legal advocate from our team.

 Keep in mind that it is not your job to diagnose your ex-partner or toxic family member.
 In fact, doing so could backfire and make you appear slanderous or judgmental.
 Instead, record any of the troubling behavior they exhibit, present it to the court, and allow a judge to draw their own conclusions about how that behavior may affect your kids.
 When a family court sees the evidence, your spouse may not be able to skew the situation in their favor.